 The fear of any online business is that its Internet-based shop goes down, is bugged, or something else goes wrong.

 When it comes to Shopify, the tech support for large and small business owners is impeccable.
 You can reach the customer and tech support operators 24/7 via phone or live chat.
-Shopify also offers useful and timely support and help via social media, e-mail, and forums.
+Shopify also offers useful and timely support and help via social media, email, and forums.
 There are also hundreds of video tutorials, guides, and articles available via the easy search function at the Shopify Help Center.

 This means that you can rest assured that you can get timely help and assistance with any issue you have with your Shopify ecommerce website and shop no matter the time, day of the week, or month it is.

-Etsy too has an easy to search and useful Help Center.
+Etsy too, has an easy-to-search and useful Help Center.
 You can find the answer to most of the FAQs and other issues with a quick search and by using the appropriate search engine filters and keywords.

 There is also a useful community forum on Etsy, where you can find all kinds of answers to issues and advice from other users of the creative marketplace.

-As for immediate live customer assistance, Etsy lacks the live support, but you can schedule a phone call or use email to get answers to any questions or issues you are having with the marketplace.
+As for immediate live customer assistance, Etsy lacks live support, but you can schedule a phone call or use email to get answers to any questions or issues you are having with the marketplace.